 Feral or homeless cats have a whole lot going on in their lives.
 They have to catch their food; they have to avoid being caught by dogs or other animals; they have to patrol and defend their territory.
 This, combined with a limited food supply, keeps feral cats trim.

 When exercising your house cat, the trick is to mimic the experiences of wild cats, giving your pet opportunities to run and chase, stalk and hunt.
+You can also hide bits of Iams Proactive Health Adult Original With Chicken Dry Cat Food or other treats around the house as cat's will smell it and search till they find it.
 This will not only keep your cat’s body agile, it’ll help stimulate their mind as well.

 Bored cats tend to lie around more, sleeping the day away and limiting their exercise.
 This makes the cat even more listless, thus creating a self perpetuating problem.